mnaberez/clcd/README.md

 ### Beeper / CB2 Sound

 The KERNAL screen device (`3`) will sound the beeper when control code 7 is written (see routine at $C65C and the calls to it).
 The beeper is driven by CB2 of VIA2 (see $C64B).

+### Jiffy Clock / TOD Clock

+VIA1 ($F800) Timer 1 is used in free-running mode to provide a 60 Hz interrupt ($877E).
+The KERNAL maintains the clock, blinks the cursor, and scans the keyboard in the interrupt handler ($877E) like other CBM machines.

 ## Firmware